 Code of Student Conduct.
-The list that follows is not comprehensive, but provides examples of matters that will result in serious consequences:
+The list that follows is not comprehensive but provides examples of matters that will result in serious consequences:

-The use or possession of tobacco, alcoholic beverages, illegal drugs or dishonestly acquired or misused prescription drugs; indulging in dishonesty; sexual immorality, physical and sexual assault; theft, vandalism; patronizing night clubs, dances, bars, taverns, gambling places, parties/places of residence where alcohol is served, and other places of questionable entertainment; profanity or vulgarity; possessing lewd or obscene materials or firearms; disrespect or slander; engaging in improper associations-participating in unauthorized organizations is not allowed and may be cause for suspension or dismissal.
+The use or possession of tobacco, alcoholic beverages, illegal drugs or dishonestly acquired or misused prescription drugs; dishonesty; sexual immorality; physical and sexual assault; theft; vandalism; patronizing night clubs, dances, bars, taverns, gambling places, parties/places of residence where alcohol is served, and other places of questionable entertainment; profanity or vulgarity; possessing lewd or obscene materials; possessing weapons, firearms, or look-alike firearms; disrespect or slander; engaging in improper associations-participating in organizations that have not been registered with and approved by the Student Life office; insubordination of a University official; threatening and harassing behavior.

-The expected standard of conduct is described in the Student Handbook and in the Community Values Agreement which must be signed by each student prior to registration.
-Students may obtain a copy of the handbook at the Student Life office (or online at www.andrews.edu/SL).
+The expected standard of conduct is described in the Student Handbook and in the Community Values Agreement, which must be signed by each student prior to registration.
+Students may obtain a copy of the Handbook at the Student Life Office (or online at www.andrews.edu/sl).
 Any regulation adopted and published by the administration and announced to the students has the same force as regulations printed in official publications.